– as of 1 October, Assistant Professor in climatology at the University of Gothenburg, Sweden;

 I am involved in a variety of projects about global deep waters, from the variability of their formation at high latitudes to their interaction with sea ice and floating glaciers.
 My favourite tools are global climate models, but I also work with remote sensing and in-situ measurements, including some that I myself collect at sea.
 I am currently co-supervising two PhD students, one from Gothenburg University and one from Chalmers University of Technology.

 Otherwise, I genuinely enjoy writing and outreach.
 I am notably a regular author for the EGU blog of the Cryospheric division, and when at sea, I blog and post pictures on Polarfever.
 And I do water tank demonstrations in and around Gothenburg when I can.

-Having recently learnt that a) I am joining MOSAiC and b) I will be tenure-track as of 1st October, I am happy and content.
+Having recently learnt that a) I am joining MOSAiC and b) I will be tenure-track as of 1st October, I am content.
 And busy finishing up several papers before this autumn’s teaching starts.
 But feel free to contact me if you want more information.